 South Bend International Airport is about 15 minutes by car from the Notre Dame campus (flights should be booked to South Bend, Indiana — airport code SBN).
 Various transportation methods are available from (e.g., taxi, rental car, limo).

-Visitors also can fly into Chicago then drive or take a bus to Notre Dame.
+Visitors also can fly into Chicago then drive to Notre Dame.
 The University is about two hours by car from Chicago’s O’Hare International Airport and about 90 minutes from Midway International Airport.
-Coach USA maintains a bus shuttle several times daily between campus and both Chicago O’Hare and Chicago Midway airports.

 The South Shore Line trains run directly from the Chicago Loop (at the corner of Michigan and Randolph in Chicago) to South Bend International Airport (about a three-hour trip).
-From the airport, the Notre Dame campus is approximately a 15-minute ride by car.
+Take the El into Chicago and the South Shore train from there.
+From the South Bend airport, the Notre Dame campus is approximately a 15-minute ride by car.
 Various transportation methods are available (e.g., taxi, rental car, limo).

 All plenaries and sessions will take place in DeBartolo Hall.